 - 650 to 699 - $100 to $250 (1% - 2.5%)

 - 600 to 649 - $250 to $500 (2.5% - 5%)

 - 599 and below - $500 to $1,000 (5% - 10%)

 Your bond cost might be different than the estimates listed above based on other factors the surety company will consider during the underwriting process.
 You can get a free quote by submitting your online application.

 How to Get a $25,000 Surety Bond With Bad Credit

 If you have poor credit, you might be concerned about your ability to be bonded.
 While it's true that some surety companies refuse to underwrite bad credit bonds, you can still get a bond by going through a bad credit program.

 You might be asked to submit supporting documents to demonstrate your company has enough available capital to pay for any bond claims while continuing to operate.
 While you'll have to pay a higher rate to get a bad credit surety bond, you can work on improving your credit to try to get more favorable rates in the future.

 Most Common $25,000 Surety Bonds

-Bond requirements vary from state to state and city to city.
-While you might have to get a $25,000 surety bond to operate your business in one location, the cost of your bond could be lower or higher in a different jurisdiction.
-Some types of surety bonds that might require a $25,000 total bond amount include the following:
+Different states and cities have varying bond requirements.
+While you might have to post a $10,000 bond to work in one city or state, the cost could be higher or lower in a different area.
+Some types of surety bonds that might require you to post a $10,000 total bond amount include the following: